QR1.3.1. Fifteen features of Virtualism

 11. Black holes.
 A big mass in a small space can collapse into what is called a black hole.
 Most galaxies, including ours, have a black hole at their center.
 Matter is said to collapse to an infinitely dense point singularity, but why then do black holes increase in size when they absorb matter?
 In contrast, a virtual space is expected to have a maximum bandwidth that it can handle.
 It follows that a black hole is matter filling the bandwidth of space, so it has a size and isn’t a singularity (5.4.6).

 12. SuperpositionQuantum theory lets superposed currents simultaneously flow both ways around a superconducting ring (Cho, 2000), which can’t happen physically.
 In contrast, processing spreading on a network is expected to overlap, as each point can run many processes, up to its bandwidth.
-It follows that superposition is just quantum waves overlapping as they spread (3.8.1).
+It follows that superposition is just processing overlapping as it spreads (3.8.1).

 13. Non-physical detection.
 A bomb so sensitive that just one photon will set it off should be impossible to detect but a Mach-Zehnder interferometer can do just that (Kwiat, Weinfurter, Herzog, Zeilinger, & Kasevich, 1995)Non-physical detection shouldn’t happen, but in our world it does.
 In contrast, in a virtual world we don’t know what lies behind a door but the system does.
 It follows that non-physical detection is when we trick the system to reveal what it knows (3.8.4).